batmanlab/Mammo-CLIP/README.md

 <br/>
 <sup>1</sup>BU ECE, <sup>2</sup> BUMC, <sup>3</sup> Pitt DBMI <br/>

-### ⚠️ WARNING: Look for `/restricted/projectnb/batmanlab/shawn24/PhD` and replace it with your own path.
+#### ⚠️ WARNING: Look for `/restricted/projectnb/batmanlab/shawn24/PhD` and replace it with your own path.

-### ⚠️ WARNING: There is a plethora of pre-processing settings available for RSNA and VinDr Mammo datasets.
+#### ⚠️ WARNING: There is a plethora of pre-processing settings available for RSNA and VinDr Mammo datasets.
 We recommend using the pre-processing discussed in the following sections.
 We are not responsible for any discrepancies in the results due to different pre-processing settings.
+If you use the VinDr png dataset uploaded in kaggle, it is fully pre-processed.
+Else you can use the pre-processing scripts provided in the following sections.

 ## FAQ